ibm-cloud-docs/databases-for-postgresql/administering.md

 You can display the decoded certificate for your deployment with the CLI plug-in with the `ibmcloud cdb deployment-cacert "your-service-name" command.
 Copy and save the command's output to a file and provide the file's path to the `PGSSLROOTCERT` environment variable.

+## Users and Roles

+If you need to [connect external services](./connecting-external.html), such as applications or third-party tools, use the cloud databases cli-plugin, the API, or  _Service Credentials_.
+Users created through use the cloud databases cli-plugin, the API, or  _Service Credentials_ have `Create role` and `Create DB` privileges.
+Those users also have ownership over the things that they create.

+Users can also be created through `psql` using [PostgreSQL's native user management](https://www.postgresql.org/docs/10/static/user-manag.html).
+Please note that users created directly in PostgreSQL with `psql` are not governed by IAM or other access policies and mechanisms.

+## The default `ibmclouddb` database

+When the service is provisioned, it automatically creates a default database.
+There is nothing special about this database except that it is the database that is auto-filled into the connection strings provided with your service.
+You are free to use this database, or to create other databases and connect to them.
+If using other databases, be sure to fill the new database into the connection strings accordingly.
+If you do not wish to use the `ibmcloudb`, you can delete the database entirely.